ksayash/Amazing/README.md

 For testing Amazing on real world data , gathered from the Amazon EC2 website, use the results.c file.
 Note that currenly the C code has been written for a standard output file, containing 951 different spot instance prices.
 However, this can be easily modified to take in different values.

 ##That is alright, but HOW DOES THIS WORK?
-To get results, Amazing uses lpsolve. ( A huge shout out to its creators) Open terminal in the lpsolve1 folder.
+To get results, Amazing uses the lpsolve library for C ( A huge shout out to its creators).
+Open terminal in the lpsolve1 folder.
 In the terminal, write